ggulersoy/ggulersoy.github.io/content/contribution/kapon-using-2024/index.md

 - article-journal
 publication: '*The Quarterly Journal of Economics*'
 doi: 10.1093/qje/qjae018
-abstract: 'Abstract Tax collection with limited enforcement capacity may be consistent with both high- and low-delinquency regimes: high delinquency reduces the effectiveness of threats, thereby reinforcing high delinquency.
+abstract: 'Tax collection with limited enforcement capacity may be consistent with both high- and low-delinquency regimes: high delinquency reduces the effectiveness of threats, thereby reinforcing high delinquency.
 We explore the practical challenges of unraveling the high-delinquency equilibrium using a mechanism design insight